-New students to the district will be assigned to their attendance area middle school.
 Upon request, middle school students who live in the attendance area of a K-8 attendance area school may be assigned to that K-8 school, subject to space availability.
 Students may also apply to any school with space available during Open Enrollment through May 31.
-After May 31, assignments for new students are to their attendance area middle school, to a K-8 attendance area school if they live within that school's attendance area and there is space available, or to an option school with space available and without a waitlist.
+After May 31, assignments for new students are to their attendance area middle school middle school except with respect to Mercer Middle School, to a K-8 attendance area school if they live within that school's attendance area and there is space available, or to an option school with space available and without a waitlist.